vibbits/gentle-hands-on-python/quizzes/day2_intro.md

 "hello" + "world"
 ```

-- `"hello world"`
+A.  `"hello world"`

-- `"helloworld"`
+B.  `"helloworld"`

-- `"hello+world"`
+C.  `"hello+world"`

-- `SyntaxError`
+D.  `SyntaxError`

 # When defining a function, how do you ensure that the `help()` message is useful?

-- Write a comment
+A.  Write a comment

-- Assign a string to the help variable
+B.  Assign a string to the help variable

-- Write a docstring
+C.  Write a docstring

-- Name your function appropriately
+D.  Name your function appropriately

 # Is indentation and spacing important in Python?